 Teaching is at the heart of what we do and thanks to your support, we have always been able

 to offer our programme at no cost to the student.
-Last year we introduced and offered our first photography workshops alongside our regular dance programme.
-We worked with
+Last year we introduced and offered our first photography workshops led by Karl Schoemaker alongside our regular dance programme.

-over 100 students in Port Elizabeth, at the Ithuba Community College in Port Edward and at the LIV Village in Durban.
-The workshops were facilitated by our MAP team as well as
+We worked with over 100 students in Port Elizabeth, at the Ithuba Community College in Port Edward and at the LIV Village in Durban.
+The workshops were facilitated by our MAP team

 We now have a very strong visual archive from the very many different perspectives and life situations of many of our students which allows us to have a deeper understanding of who it is that we are working with and what it is that we are offering within the context of their environment.
 Now after completing our third and most ambitious project to date, we are ready to fully share with you the impact of this work on the students.
 We are in the process of working towards showing all these photos and filmed documentary footage of our collective work thus far and look forward to finally hosting a celebratory event at the Africa Centre in London towards the end of 2018.